bossm8/dockerfile-templater/README.md

 #### Templated

-As mentioned, the variants can itself be templated, this enables a high flexibility and reduces configuration duplications.
+As mentioned, the variants can itself be templated, this enables a high flexibility such as different combinations of package versions and reduces configuration duplications.
 When the flag `-variants.cfg` is supplied, this file will be interpreted as a template itself and be processed with the contents of the variants configuration before it will be fed into the Dockerfile template.

 ### Variants YML Config